-Justification for Exclusion: As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded from the recruiting process.
-The studies are designed to solicit information from lottery players and in some situations, specific segments of lottery players.
+Justification for Exclusion: Based on the Census 2008 American Community Survey, 98 percent of Texas households had telephone service available, so only a small percentage of Texans are excluded from the surveys.

 Discrete Choice Testing

 Discrete choice testing is used to measure the relative importance of game features that drive players' choices for instant games and to identify the combinations of ticket features that are most effective in driving players' choices.
 Discrete choice research involves participants completing a survey, on which they are asked to choose between multiple ticket concepts with different combinations of features.